-- Presenting the problems associated with the conventional control of cascading failures in power grids. - Proposing a communication-dependent cascading failure model to capture the failure behaviors. - Designing a simple control policy to reduce the extension of the cascading failures under the communication-dependent cascading failure model. - Evaluating our proposed control policy and comparing its performance with a representative group of policies from peer work.
+- Presenting the problems associated with the conventional control of cascading failures in power grids. - Proposing a communication-dependent cascading failure model to capture the failure behaviors. - Designing a simple control policy to reduce the extension of the cascading failures under the communication-dependent cascading failure model. - Evaluating our proposed control scheme and comparing its performance with a representative group of methods from peer work.
 The results demonstrate the effectiveness of our control algorithm in different scenarios while maintaining at least the same level of power supply to customers as that of peer schemes.

 The rest of the paper is organized as follows.
 We present the related work in Section II.
 We introduce the system model that motivates our work in Section III.
-In Sections IV and V, we introduce and illustrate our problem, and present our proposed control mechanism.
+In Sections IV and V, we introduce and illustrate the problem of communicationdependent cascading failures, and present our proposed control mechanism.
 Simulation results are given in Section VI.
 We conclude the work in Section VII.